SichangHe/igem-2022-dku-backup/src/description.md

 Intimin in *E. coli* has a trans-outer membrane region and a C-terminal repeat of Ig-like and lectin domains that can be used as a potential fusion site for protein display[^Sadana2017].
 In some earlier studies, the researchers successfully inserted a fragment of EHEC intimin into a known plasmid vector with a VHH fusing to it and had it successfully express and display the VHH on the bacteria surface[^Salema2013].
 To fully exploit the multivalency advantage of the baterial surface display system, we plan to display more than on kind of nanobodies, so the probiotic can bind to a larger range of pathogens, or it can bind different antigens of the pathogen.
-It is also important to mention that the target antigen IpaD is highly conservative and exists in all strains of shigella.
+It is also important to mention that the target antigen IpaD is highly conservative and exists in all strains of *Shigella*.
 Also, previous studies have constructed a library of anti-IpaD VHH including VHH 20ipaD, JMKH2, and JPSG3 are found specifically bind to the epitopes in IpaD protein[^Barta2017] [^Sierocki2017].
 The affinity of this antigen-VHH pair is considerable when using 20ipaD and JMKH2[^Sierocki2017].

 ## References